 Buried treasure or trash?
 If you are selling furniture that is in good condition or you think is valuable, get an idea of how much it is worth.
 Do you own antiques that belong to a period valued by collectors?
 Do you know if your furniture was made by a famous manufacturer?

 In the case of antiques or valuable collections, consult pricing guides at the library or online or ask an expert.
 Visiting local consignment stores and looking at newspaper and online ads for similar objects can also give you an idea of how much your furniture is worth.

 Even if your furniture is not old enough to be classified as antique (typically at least 100 years old) or have value as a collector's item, it is still worth something.
 Consider how much you paid for it, who manufactured it, how long you have used it, and its present condition.

-Another fact worth remembering is that upholstered furniture is the hardest to sell, and you will have more takers for case goods.
+Another fact worth remembering is that upholstered furniture can be hard to sell due to size and risk of odor or bed bugs.
+You will have more takers for case goods.

 This can turn out to be tough.
 You don't want to undersell, but you don't want to price it so high that no one wants to buy it.

 Be realistic when pricing your old furniture.
 The memories you might have attached to a piece are yours alone and provide no added value to the buyer.
 Similarly, a customized couch might not have any special value for a buyer either, and customers are usually savvy enough to recognize if you have inflated prices or overstated the value.

 When pricing, also take into account any stains, scratches, tears, or dents, just as you should make note of a well-maintained or mint-condition item.

 Your prices should not be any higher than the asking rate for similar products that you see advertised or displayed in used furniture stores.
 Decide ahead of time how firm you are going to be on your price and whether you are open to bargaining.